isroil14/blog/content/posts/worship.md

 ***

-Worship in the Quranic context denotes the state of bending your will in front of the Will of your Master.
+Worship in the Quranic context denotes the state of bending, surrendering your will in front of the Will of your Master.

-Surrender your will to the Will of your Lord.